-From Palaeolithic times humankind have used commodities as the first currencies.
+From Palaeolithic times humankind used commodities as the first currencies.

 This is sometimes confused with barter but here, individuals (who are not traders) accept a well recognised commodity which has an understood value as a means of exchange.
 And they are prepared to do so in quantities beyond what they need for personal consumption.

-In various cultures and times cattle or other livestock have become the currency for a (noblewoman’s) bride price, or to build a defensive tower.
-Flint, obsidian, metal, beads, shell -jewellery, axe heads, salt and rum have all been used at various times throughout human history.
+Flint, obsidian, metal, beads, shell -jewelry, axe heads, salt and rum have all been used at various times throughout human history.

 Metal had to be imported into Sumer and didn’t come into its own until a later period.
 The predominant commodity used during the Uruk era for large purchases was grain.